sourmash-bio/sourmash/doc/databases.md

 # Prepared search databases

+We provide several databases for download.
+Note that these databases can be used with both sourmash v3.5 and sourmash v4.0.

 ## RefSeq microbial genomes - SBT

 These database are formatted for use with `sourmash search` and